edsantiago/xlbiff/README.md

 =============

   The complete guide to using and configuring xlbiff is in xlbiff.man.
+  Using and configuring mailbox-preview is documented in mailbox-preview.man.
-  After installing xlbiff, you can view the formatted manual with
+  After installing xlbiff, you can view the formatted manuals with

       man xlbiff
+      man mailbox-preview

 Author